blueswen/mkdocs-glightbox/README.md

     | draggable       | true    | Enable or disable mouse drag to go prev and next slide.                                                      |

     Check more options information on [GLightbox Docs](https://github.com/biati-digital/glightbox#lightbox-options).

+4. For more flexibility, you can disable lightbox by a [specific image](https://blueswen.github.io/mkdocs-glightbox/disable/image.md) or a [specific page](https://blueswen.github.io/mkdocs-glightbox/disable/page.md).

 ## License